 Edible readers are concerned, connected, savvy and community minded.
-Exactly the sorts of customers you want.
 They influence their friends, telling them where to shop, where to eat, what to cook, what to drink and why.

 And, frankly, they trust us.
 They know we are an honest, smart, and beautiful publication.
 With a unique, decentralized publishing model, no other magazine devotes editorial exclusively to local foods and food culture.
 And that makes our advertisers more attractive from Manhattan to Montauk.